-Figure 0-3 shows where the congestion is greatest in the county, primarily concentrated in the downtown and South of Market neighborhoods, and on the freeways and the arterials serving these freeways.
-An interactive version of this map that allows users to view historical trends can be found at http://congestions.sfcta.org.
+Figure O-3 shows where the congestion is greatest in the county, primarily concentrated in the downtown and South of Market neighborhoods, and on the freeways and the arterials serving these freeways.
+An interactive version of this map that allows users to view historical trends can be found at congestion.sfcta.org.